Melilla Airport: 21st century

 At the beginning of 2009, Air Europa carried out tests with the Embraer 195 in the LGW simulator to present them to Civil Aviation to obtain the corresponding permits, made maximum landing weight approaches, on both runways, in all types of weather conditions, with engine failure, etc. They also tested takeoffs with different flap settings and weights, and aborted takeoffs.
 It was determined that the plane landed perfectly at maximum landing weight, and to take off, tables were obtained from the technical office with the maximum permissible weights for each destination.
-In cases like Madrid-Melilla, the number of passengers had to be limited to 110.
-In the Melilla-Madrid, Malaga-Melilla and Melilla-Malaga; there was no limitation.
+For routes like Madrid-Melilla, the number of passengers had to be limited to 110.
+In the Melilla-Madrid, Málaga-Melilla and Melilla-Málaga flights; there was no limitation.
 The company, finally, could not operate in Melilla because the classification of the airport, category 2C, did not allow the operation of the Embraer 195, category 3C.

-At the beginning of 2011, Airmel announced that it was going to start operations from Melilla with a ATR 42-300, but it never started operations due to the airline's lack of commitment to continue with the incipient airline.
+At the beginning of 2011, Airmel announced that it was going to start operations from Melilla with an ATR 42-300, but it never started operations due to the airline's lack of commitment to continue with the incipient airline.

-On 21 November 2011 Helitt Líneas Aéreas began operations with the inaugural route Malaga-Melilla; a week later the line Melilla-Barcelona began to operate and on 2 December, the route Melilla-Madrid, all with daily flights; that once again broke with the monopoly of Air Nostrum in operations from and with Melilla.
+On 21 November 2011, Helitt Líneas Aéreas began operations with the inaugural route Málaga-Melilla; a week later the line Melilla-Barcelona began to operate and on 2 December, the route Melilla-Madrid, all with daily flights; that once again broke with the monopoly of Air Nostrum in operations from and with Melilla.
 On 25 January 2013, it temporarily stopped offering commercial flights.

-That same year Ryjet began operations with Malaga-Melilla, ceased operations in 2012.
+That same year Ryjet began operations with Málaga-Melilla, ceased operations in 2012.

 At the beginning of 2013, there were rumors that Air Europa wanted to operate from Melilla, this time with one of its ATR 72-500, rumors that did not materialize.

-On 16 April 2013 Melilla Airlines began operations with the inaugural route Malaga-Melilla, making regional flights with Malaga, months later with Badajoz Airport, although the connections with Badajoz did not give results, the occupation of the route to the Costa del Sol was good.
+On 16 April 2013, Melilla Airlines began operations with the inaugural route Málaga-Melilla, making regional flights with Málaga, months later with Badajoz Airport, although the connections with Badajoz did not give results, the occupation of the route to the Costa del Sol was good.
 A year and a half later, it ceased operations.